Kameleoon/client-react/README.md

 ## Activate feature
 A callback function `hasFeature()` which validates if user has been associated with this feature.
 If it is fails, callback returns value **false**, otherwise **true**.

 If feature flag is not activated, `KameleoonException.FeatureConfigurationNotFound` exception will be thrown.
-Please, make sure to handle properly the error.
+Please, make sure to handle the error properly.

-#### Exceptions Thrown
+#### Exceptions
 - `KameleoonException.NotTargeted` - Exception indicating that the current visitor / user did not trigger the required targeting conditions for this feature.
 The targeting conditions are defined via Kameleoon's segment builder.
 - `KameleoonException.FeatureConfigurationNotFound` - Exception indicating that the requested feature ID has not been found in the internal configuration of the SDK.
 This is usually normal and means that the feature flag has not yet been activated on Kameleoon's side (but code implementing the feature is already deployed on the web-application's side).